JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ### For Loops and Comprehensions

-`for` loops and [Comprehensions](@ref) have the following behavior: any new variables introduced in their body scopes are freshly allocated for each loop iteration.
-This is in contrast to `while` loops which reuse the variables for all iterations.
-Therefore these constructs are similar to `while` loops with `let` blocks inside:
+`for` loops, `while` loops, and [Comprehensions](@ref) have the following behavior: any new variables introduced in their body scopes are freshly allocated for each loop iteration, as if the loop body were surrounded by a `let` block:

 ```jldoctest
 julia> Fs = Array{Any}(2);